glasnt/talks/2017_05_PyConUS_Snek/slides.md

 You get one of the famous BeeWare challenge coins.
 If you have already contributed to beeware and haven't received your coin, I have a few here tonight, come and see me afterwards
 ---

-## We have a booth at <!-- .slide: class="center" -->
+## We have a booth! <!-- .slide: class="center" -->
-## OSCON and PyCon US!

-Note: Also, if you're coming along to OSCON or Pycon US, we'll have a booth there, where I'll have
+## Come say hi!

+Note: Also, we have a booth!
+If you come to the exhibit hall, down near (LOCATION TODO), you'll see us, covered in bees

+TODO Contest?
 ---
  <img src="pictures/livebees.jpg" />